project-gemmi/gemmi/docs/sym.rst

 The number of symmetry operations per space group is between 1 and 192, but they can be split into symmetry operations (max.
-48 for point group m-3m) and up to 4 centering vectors.
+48 for point group m-3m) and centering vectors (max.
+4 for the face-centered lattice).

 * The simplest way of storing the operations is to list them all (i.e. 192 triplets for #228) in a text file.